 Fatal flaw in Boeing 737 Max traceable to one key late decision

-Boeing’s 737 Max 8 planes are worked on at the Renton Municipal Airport in Renton, Wash., May 29, 2019.
-After Boeing removed one of the sensors from an automated flight system on its 737 Max, the jet’s designers and regulators still proceeded as if there would be two.
+Boeing continued to defend MCAS and its reliance on a single sensor after a first crash involving Indonesia’s Lion Air.
+Four months later a second 737 Max crashed in Ethiopia.
+Within days the Max was grounded around the world.
 Photograph: Ruth Fremson/The New York Times

-The fatal flaws with Boeing’s 737 Max can be traced to a breakdown late in the plane’s development, when test pilots, engineers and regulators were left in the dark about a fundamental overhaul to an automated system that would ultimately play a role in two deadly crashes.
+The fatal flaws with Boeing’s 737 Max can be traced to a breakdown late in the aircraft’s development when test pilots, engineers and regulators were left in the dark about a fundamental overhaul to an automated system that would ultimately play a role in two deadly crashes.

-A year before the plane was finished, Boeing made the system more aggressive and riskier.
+A year before the plane was finished Boeing made the system more aggressive and riskier.
 While the original version relied on data from at least two types of sensors, the ultimate used just one, leaving the system without a critical safeguard.
-In both doomed flights, pilots struggled as a single damaged sensor sent the planes into irrecoverable nose-dives within minutes.
+In both doomed flights pilots struggled as a single damaged sensor sent the aircraft into irrecoverable nose-dives within minutes.

 “Boeing has no higher priority than the safety of the flying public,” a company spokesman, Gordon Johndroe, said in a statement.
 “The FAA considered the final configuration and operating parameters of MCAS during Max certification, and concluded that it met all certification and regulatory requirements.”

-At first, MCAS – Maneuvering Characteristics Augmentation System – wasn’t a very risky piece of software.
-The system would trigger only in rare conditions, nudging down the nose of the plane to make the Max handle more smoothly during high-speed moves.
+At first MCAS – Manoeuvring Characteristics Augmentation System – wasn’t a very risky piece of software.
+The system would trigger only in rare conditions, nudging down the nose of the aircraft to make the Max handle more smoothly during high-speed moves.
 And it relied on data from multiple sensors measuring the plane’s acceleration and its angle to the wind, helping to ensure that the software didn’t activate erroneously.

 Then Boeing engineers reconceived the system, expanding its role to avoid stalls in all types of situations.
 They allowed the software to operate throughout much more of the flight.
 They enabled it to aggressively push down the nose of the plane.
 And they used only data about the plane’s angle, removing some of the safeguards.